Modular compactifications of $\mathcal M_{2,n}$ with Gorenstein singularities: Introduction

 \subsection{From the Deligne-Mumford space to the Hassett-Keel program}

-One of the most influential results of modern algebraic geometry is the construction of a modular compactification of the stack of smooth pointed curves $\pazocal M_{g,n}$, due to P. Deligne, D. Mumford, and F. Knudsen, introducing \emph{stable} pointed curves.
+One of the most influential results of modern algebraic geometry is the construction of a modular compactification of the stack of smooth pointed curves $\pazocal M_{g,n}$, due to P. Deligne, D. Mumford, and F. Knudsen, with the introduction of \emph{stable} pointed curves.